swcarpentry/DEPRECATED-bc/novice/matlab/04-cond.md

 Here's how we can improve it:

-1. We can pick better colors, and create our own [colormap](../../gloss.html#colormap)
+1. We can pick better colors, and use a [colormap](../../gloss.html#colormap)

-2. Instead of hecking if values are exactly equal to the mean, we can check if they are close to it.
+2. Instead of checking if values are exactly equal to the mean, we can check if they are close to it.

 3. We can calculate the mean once, before the loop, and use